 I incorporate lean proteins—think chicken, turkey, eggs, and fatty fish like salmon—into my diet on a regular basis.
-I cook them with extra virgin olive oil or avocado oil for a dose of healthy fats, which are also good for .
+I cook them with extra virgin olive oil or avocado oil for a dose of healthy fats, which are also good for keeping hormones in balance.
 And I often mix them with a healthy rotation of high-protein beans, lentils, and pumpkin seeds for an extra flavor kick.

 Women in general simply .
-I can’t always get the recommended 25 grams into my diet, so I take to help me stay on track with my daily intake—and to help regulate my digestive system.
+I can’t always get the recommended 25 grams into my diet, so I take to help me keep my hormones balanced with my daily intake—and to help regulate my digestive system.

-Well, I try to!
-But the great news is that research is continually showing that low-impact exercises like yoga, walking, and training with light weights are at controlling body mass and keeping hormones in check as high-intensity training.
+The great news is that research is continually showing that low-impact exercises like yoga, walking, and training with light weights are at controlling body mass and keeping hormones in balance as high-intensity training.
 Bonus: No knee or joint pain!

 I cannot stress the importance of getting .
 It’s helpful for balancing hormones but also for pretty much everything else in life: managing stress, controlling weight, maintaining energy levels—the list goes on.
 Of course, it doesn’t always work out the way I want it to, but I aim for eight hours every night.